History of weapons: Early modern period

 Medieval weapons continued to be used during the Renaissance, such as in the Islamic gunpowder empires and the English Civil War.
 These weapons included the guisarme, halberd, sword, mace, and partisan.
 The halberd was a traditional weapon by the Swiss, consisting of an axe-blade topped with a spike, with a hook or pick on the back, on top of a long pole.
 This weapon was mostly used by foot soldiers against cavalry.
 Halberds became obsolete when improved pikes started to be produced in huge numbers.
 Meanwhile, the partisan was introduced in England in the 14th century and was used excessively and extensively in Europe and especially in France.
 The original partisan was spear with small wings added below it.

 The sword remained the most popular weapon during Renaissance, however it underwent many changes.
 Various extensions were added designed to protect the hands of its owner.
 The two-handed sword was widely used in Western Europe, being employed both by the rich and the poor.
 The armies during this period were usually equipped with double edged swords, halberd, arquebus, crossbows and improvised axes.
 The Spanish tercio used pike, javelins, bucklers, arquebus and muskets.
 Swords were the secondary weapons for close range assaults.

-Leonardo da Vinci journeyed to Mantua, he resided there for a while and then went from there to Venice.
-The danger from Turkish fleet was looming on the city, which inspired him to come up with another invention, something like a submarine and a snorkel and diving suit for underwater saboteurs.
-But the Venetians thought it was not required.
-So he went back to Florence, and in the year 1502, Valentino chose Leonardo da Vinci as his engineer general.
-Leonardo sketched new devices for war, something like pointed artillery projectile, bearing very close resemblance to an aerial bomb.
+In light of the Turkish fleet's looming danger on Venice, Leonardo da Vinci was inspired to make designs for a submarine, a snorkel and a diving suit for underwater saboteurs.
+They were not realized as the Venetian authorities deemed such inventions unnecessary.
+After returning to Florence, Cesare Borgia chose Leonardo as his military engineer in 1502.
+Leonardo sketched new devices for war, such as a pointed artillery projectile, which bore close resemblance to an aerial bomb.